 Tip #11 – It may feel awkward, but ask a reference letter writer for a copy.
 You can then judge if they are a strong reference.

 Tip #12 – Try to get to the site of the interview the day before to learn from students and staff.
-You will blow away interviewers with your knowledge!
+You will blow away interviewers with your intimate knowledge of the campus!

 Tip #13 – Practice interviewing and have people grill you, so that no interview will be as hard as the practice interviews.